odoo/documentation/content/developer/howtos/company.rst

 When working with records shared across companies or restricted to a single company, we must take care that a user does not have access to records belonging to other companies.

-This is achieved with security rules based on `company_ids`, which contains the current companies of the user (the companies the user checked in the multi-company widget).
+This is achieved with security rules based on `company_ids`, which contain the current companies of the user (the companies the user checked in the multi-company widget).

 .. code-block:: xml